odinn1984/PICO8-Poop-Collector/README.md

 * Left / Right - Navigate
 * C / Up - Jump
 * X - Reset Level
+  * C - Yes
+  * X - No

 ### In Main Menu
 * Left / Right - Change starting level
-* Up / Down - Change difficulty
+* X - Change Difficulty
-* C - Start game (or exit to main menu in end game screens)
+* C - Start game

+### In End Game Scene (Game Over or Game Finished)
+* X - Back to Main Menu
+* C - Restart game from the level you started at on the difficulty u started the run at

 ## TODO
 * Add "Best" and "Latest" runs (level reached and total time)